thanpolas/thanpolas.github.com/_posts/javascript/2013-02-25-announcing-the-release-of-mantri.md

 During the [build operation][], Mantri will bundle your application into one file and remove all dependency declarations.
 They are no longer needed.

-No Mantri runtime code inluded either!
+No Mantri runtime code included either!
 Only your code and your third-party dependencies, packed in a single dense file.

 Please do not use the dependency system in a production environment.
 It is highly discouraged as the design patterns used will significantly *slow down your page load time*.
 Use only the optimized and minified single file that is produced by the [build operation][].
 Mantri **is not** a *module loader* for your live site.